-At WMCI, we register in the Senior-3 division.
-This means that although each of our team members scores are ranked individually, we can qualify for the All-Star competition based on our top 3 student scores from each contest.
+At WMCI, we register in the Senior-3 and/or Intermediate-3 divisions.
+Although each of our team members scores are ranked individually, our top 3 student scores from each contest contribute to the WMCI school score.

 The second part is a programming problem.
 You can use any language you want to solve it (most students use Python, C++ or Java).
 You have 72 hours to come up with a solution to the programming problem and submit it to Schellenberg.
 This section is also worth 5 marks, and is graded by passing in 5 test cases.
 You get one mark for each test case for which your code produces the correct output.